 \subsection{Can our method be deployed to real robots?}

-To answer question 4, we trained our policy to mature disturbances of up to 100 N of intensity and evaluated our trained policies on Unitree Aliengo quadrupedal robots in the wild.
-As is shown in Fig.~\ref{fig:real-robot}, it manages to traverse various terrains such as staircases, high platforms, slopes, and slippery surfaces, withstand disturbances on trunk, legs, and even arbitrary kicking, and handle different tasks such as sprinting.
-Videos of real-world deployment can be found in supplementary materials.
+To answer question 4, we train our policy with the proposed disturber producing force no larger than 100 N and deploy trained policies on Unitree Aliengo quadrupedal robots in the wild.
+As shown in Fig.~\ref{fig:teaser}, \textbf{it can traverse various terrains such as staircases, high platforms, slopes, and slippery surfaces, withstand pulling on the trunk, legs, and even arbitrary kicking, and accomplish different tasks such as sprinting.} In addition, We deploy the bipedal walking policy to the Unitree A1 robot and replicate this experiment in the real world, As shown in Fig.~\ref{fig:teaser}, \textbf{the standing policy is able to withstand collisions with heavy objects and random pushes on its body while retaining a standing posture.} All real-world experiment videos can be found in the supplementary materials.